rdentato/try/README.md

  - Alternatively, you can compile `try.c` and link against `try.o`

-See the tests in the `test` directory for an example.
+See the tests in the `test` directory for some example.

 ## Reference